-The American Diabetes Association (ADA) refers to A1c as the gold-standard or ‘powerhouse’ test in detecting diabetics.
-When A1c is screened across the board in an insurance panel, the need for fasting is eliminated.
-This is because A1c will detect those pre-diabetic and diabetic applicants.
-It is not affected by a recent meal like the glucose is.
+In addition, the American Diabetes Association (ADA) refers to A1c as the gold-standard or ‘powerhouse’ test in detecting diabetics.
+A1c screening eliminates fasting and will detect those pre-diabetic and diabetic applicants.
+It is not affected by a recent meal like the glucose is

-This white paper evaluates the results of more than 18,000 life insurance applicants over the course of one month.
+This white paper evaluates the impact of fasting times.
+It shows the results of more than 18,000 life insurance applicants over the course of one month.
 It includes various fasting times of less than 8 hours to more than 8 hours.
 Results show that the average cholesterol and HDL cholesterol were consistent across all fasting time intervals.

 Screening with A1c detects more diabetic and pre-diabetic applicants

-In the first quarter of 2021, 51.8% of laboratory-confirmed diabetics failed to disclosure their condition on the lab slip.
+As of October 2022, 52.7% of laboratory-confirmed diabetics failed to disclose their condition on the lab slip.
 Age-specific non-disclosure rates ranged from 70% or more in 18-30 year-olds, to ~35% in the 65+ population.
 In most age groups, prediabetics outnumber diabetics.